c-zhenhao/go-contacts-app/frontend/README.md

 ## frontend folder

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- to run frontend, `cd frontend` and `yarn` to install dependencies
 - `yarn start`

 <!-- # Getting Started with Create React App